Advocacy Resources

 Keep Kansas Pharmacy local - Patients before profits - PBM reform now!

-Please use the following resources to schedule and prepare for legislative meetings as we advocate for PBM reform in the 2026 legislative session.
+Please use the following resources as we advocate for PBM reform in the 2026 legislative session.
 We will continue to add resources as they are developed.

-- Join the Advocacy Day GroupMe to text attendees throughout the day
+- Join the KPhA Advocacy GroupMe to stay connected throughout session

 - Meeting outline and messaging guide